fwextensions/QuicKey/docs/index.md

 When you've selected the desired bookmark, press <kbd>enter</kbd> to open it in the current tab.
 Press <kbd>ctrl</kbd>&nbsp;<kbd>enter</kbd> to open the bookmark in a new tab in the current window, or press <kbd>shift</kbd>&nbsp;<kbd>enter</kbd> to open the bookmark in a new window.

 To match a page from your browsing history, type `/h`, a space and then start typing part of the name or URL of a page.
 The same <kbd>ctrl</kbd>&nbsp;<kbd>enter</kbd> and <kbd>shift</kbd>&nbsp;<kbd>enter</kbd> shortcuts work with visited pages to open them in new tabs or windows.
-Currently, only the last 100 pages in the history are available for searching through *QuicKey*.
+Only the last 100 pages in the history are available for searching through *QuicKey*.

 ## Permissions needed by the extension

+To function, *QuicKey* needs access to your open tabs, bookmarks and history.
+It doesn't interact with the page content in any way and doesn't transmit any information anywhere.

 ## Credits